-At ShareDydd, we believe that everyone should have a safe place to stay while they explore their legal rights to their fullest extent.
+At ShareDydd, we believe that everyone should have a safe place to stay while they explore their legal right to being recognised as a refugee.

-In order to achieve this, we work closely with Refugees at Home to match people that are seeking asylum with a host who provides a spare room in their home.
+In order to achieve this, we work closely with Housing Justice and/or Refugees at Home, who match people with a host who provides a spare room in their home.
 Housing Justice and Refugees at Home are national, expert charities who are have so much experience in supporting hosts.

 PROVIDING A WELCOME TO

 Our supporting projects welcome everyone, and we help people from all backgrounds to find a place to stay to help combat homelessness.
 We do, however, recognize the unique situation that people seeking asylum are in.

 People seeking asylum often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.

 When this happens their National Asylum Seeker Support (financial support and accommodation) will cease.
 Since people seeking asylum are not allowed to work, they become completely destitute.